python-ellar/ellar-form/README.md

 ## Introduction

-Ellar-Form is a powerful and flexible form handling package designed to seamlessly integrate with Pydantic models and the Ellar web framework.
-It provides a robust set of tools for creating, validating, and processing HTML forms in your Ellar applications.
+Ellar-Form is a powerful and flexible form design package that seamlessly integrates with Pydantic models and the Ellar web framework.
+It comes with Pydantic field validation and can easily be rendered to HTML.

 Key features of Ellar-Form include:
 1. **Pydantic Integration**: Leverages Pydantic models for form field definitions and validation.